UmakanthOS/oscon2018Labs/AzureBlockChain/Blockchain on Azure.md

 Seeding your wallet with Ether isn't strictly necessary because you won't be using the Ether in it in this lab; you will use your own cryptocurrency instead.
 But if you *were* deploying an Ethereum network for the purpose of transferring Ether between accounts, you now know how to get some Ether into your account for testing purposes.

 Where did the 1,000 Ether come from?
 They came from the *coinbase* account that was created when the network was created.
 The coinbase account holds all the Ether that haven't been transferred to individual accounts.
-Later, you will use Ether in this account to *fuel* the transactions that you perform via the contracts that you deploy.
-Before you can do that, you must unlock the account.

 <a name="Exercise3"></a>
 ## Exercise 3: Unlock the coinbase account ##